Andy Middlehurst

 Andrew Michael Middlehurst (born 16 July 1962) is a British racing driver.
 Middlehurst runs a successful Nissan dealership (Middlehurst Nissan) in the North West of England that is famed for its involvement with the Nissan Skyline GT-R, resulting it being officially imported into the country and more recently the Nissan GT-R R35.

-After starting his career on motorcycles in Junior Grass track and Speedway, he first raced in cars in 1980 in Formula Ford.
+After starting his career on motorcycles in Junior Grass track and Speedway, Middlehurst first raced in cars in 1980 in Formula Ford.
 After becoming Dunlop Star of Tomorrow Champion in 1982 his early racing included Formula Ford 1600, racing against Ayrton Senna in 1981.
 Middlehurst went on to rallying in national and international rallies, including the 1984 RAC Rally and Ypres 24 Hours Rally in 1986, in which he took class honours at the wheel of Toyota Corolla GT.

 Middlehurst took Class C titles in the BARC Production Saloon Car Championship in both 1988 and 1989 driving a Volkswagen Golf GTI.
 Middlehurst claimed the overall title in 1990 at the wheel of a Ford Sierra RS Cosworth which led to a drive in the British Touring Car Championship.

 Middlehurst driving a Lotus 25 at the 2012 Goodwood Festival of Speed.

-His first full BTCC season came in 1991 for Graham Goode Racing in a Ford Sierra RS Cosworth.
+Middlehurst's first full BTCC season came in 1991 for Graham Goode Racing in a Ford Sierra RS Cosworth.
 An impressive season which included a podium finish in the final round at Silverstone saw Middlehurst end the season ninth overall in the standings.
 In 1992 he drove for the factory Nissan team alongside Keith O'dor.

-In 1993 he started competing in the National Saloon Car Championship.
+In 1993, Middlehurst started competing in the National Saloon Car Championship.
 He won the championship in 1995 and 1996 at the wheel of a Nissan Skyline GT-R and then again in 1997 and 1998 driving a Nissan Primera.
 He returned to the BTCC in 2000 for two rounds at Oulton Park driving a Nissan Primera in the newly introduced Class B.

 Middlehurst now participates in the Historic Formula One Championship and has numerous race victories, including events at Oulton Park and Monaco.
 He has won the Glover Trophy at the Goodwood Revival a total of nine times between 2011 and 2024 in Jim Clark's 1963 championship-winning Lotus 25.
 Middlehurst has won on five occasions at the Monaco Historic Grand Prix in races for pre-1966 Grand Prix cars (2012, 2014, 2016, 2018 and 2024).